christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 ## So What?
 <sub>[↑](#top)</sub>

 The model seems to have developed a systematic, multi-step process for solving this task.
+Demonstrating its ability track the protagonists' belief<sub>[<a href="https://arxiv.org/pdf/2302.02083" title="Kosinski" rel="nofollow">11</a>]</sub>.
 Early layers handle low-level tasks like syntactic dependencies, while middle layers focus on context-driven processing, identifying key facts like `cat on box`.
 By the time we reach the later layers, the model integrates this context and resolves ambiguities, landing on the correct conclusion (`cat on basket`) by using semantic attention patterns to disentangle competing perspectives.

 ### Specialization across heads